arturochian/datascience-2015/lessons/13_ANNs_ctd/README.md

 - Instead of 300 hidden units, try 500 hidden units
 - Try 100 hidden units
 - Try 10 hidden units

+# Homework (due April 8)
+- Decide on Data set & problem you want to solve for the final project
+- Feel free to reach out to me or Sonia if you have questions about this!

 # Further Material If Interested
 - [Intro to RBMs](http://blog.echen.me/2011/07/18/introduction-to-restricted-boltzmann-machines/)